xCDAT/xcdat/docs/getting-started-guide/faqs.rst

 ----------------------------------------------------

 ``xcdat`` aims to implement generalized functionality.
-This means that data wrangling functionality intended to handle data quality issues is out of scope.
+This means that data wrangling functionality to handle model-specific data quality issues is out of scope.

 If data quality issues are present, ``xarray`` and ``xcdat`` might not be able to open the datasets.
 For example, there might be cases where conflicting floating point values